leandroboniatti/CGR/GrauA/README.md

-# Desenvolvimento de um Jogo 2D com Sprites de FundamentosCG
+# Desenvolvimento do GRAU A de CGR

 1. Nome completo dos integrantes.